IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

       (parameters: *apihost, *bluemixServiceName, *dbname, *host, *id, params, *password, *username)
    ```

    This output shows that the Cloudant `read` action lists eight parameters, seven of which are predefined.
-These include the database and document ID to retrieve.
+These include the database and document ID (`id`) to retrieve.

 ## Invoking actions in a package